- Fan Nickname: During the years it was rerun on GSN regularly, it was referred to as "The Fort Knox of Game Shows".

-Only two episodes of the NBC nighttime version note (April 3 and December 22, 1958) and the first four episodes of the CBS run note (July 3-6, 1978) circulate.
+- Only two episodes of the NBC nighttime version note and the first four episodes of the CBS run note circulate.
 Some Barry episodes are available for viewing at the Paley Center for Media in New York.

-Of the 1978-86 nighttime run, GSN has never showed anything from 1980-83 along with the tail end of the final season.
+- Of the 197886 nighttime run, GSN has never shown anything from 1981 to 1983, along with the tail end of the final season.

-No Budget: The NBC era's daytime set◊, which looked far cheaper and had a different layout than the upscale nighttime set.
-The UK version (see below) used a version of this set for at least part of its run.
+- No Budget: The NBC era's daytime set, which looked far cheaper and had a different layout than the upscale nighttime set.
+The UK version adapted this set for at least part of its run.
 Unfortunately, the nighttime version was also rigged, whereas the daytime version was not.

-What Could Have Been: There would have been a Syndicated version no matter what, and it would have aired alongside the daytime one, when production began in June of 1978.
-But when the daytime edition fizzled a month later, production immediately switched over to the Syndicated edition.
-Tapings lasted at CBS Television City (using Studios 43 and 31) from June 1978 to December 1980 (2/3s into season 3).
-Production then moved to KCOP-TV for all but the 1984-1985 season (there, they were at The Production Group Center, as the KCOP studios were undergoing renovations).
+- What Could Have Been: There would have been a syndicated version no matter what, and it would have aired alongside the CBS version, when production began in June 1978.
+But when the daytime edition fizzled a month later, production immediately switched over to the syndicated edition.
+Tapings lasted at CBS Television City (using Studios 43 and 31) from June 1978 to December 1980 (two-thirds into season 3).
+Production then moved to KCOP-TV for all but the 1984-85 season (there, they were at The Production Group Center, as the KCOP studios were undergoing renovations).
 The 1990 version taped at Hollywood Center Studios.